cheeeeeeeeeen/RoR2-ChensMineLimitChanger/README.md

 ## Description

-A Risk of Rain 2 mod that changes the limit and storage of Engineer's mines.
+A Risk of Rain 2 mod that changes the limit and storage of Engineer's mines as well as the turrets.
 That's it.
 Configurable.

 ## Installation